-Aravinda Sametha Veera Raghava Story:
+Aravinda Sametha Veera Raghava Story

-Nallagudi and Kommadi villages have differences over a minor conflict which became a regional feud for decades.
+Nallagudi and Kommadi villages have differences over a minor conflict that became a regional feud for decades.
 Basi Reddy (Jagapathy Babu) and Narappa Reddy (Nagababu) lead the two villages.
 The son of Narappa Reddy, Veera Raghava Reddy (Jr NTR), arrives from London after completing his education to witness the murders of his father and uncles, and out of rage, kills their opponents.
-The people around him start to see a next generation faction leader in him but his grandmother advises him to put an end to the rivalry for the good of the people.
+The people around him start to see a next-generation faction leader in him but his grandmother advises him to put an end to the rivalry for the good of the people.
 He leaves for Hyderabad and accidentally meets Aravindha (Pooja Hegde), who shows him a path to solve the rivalry without the bloodshed.
 How he solved the feud in their villages forms the crux of the story.

 The first half starts with a bang and immediately switches to entertainment until the interval.
-It is entertaining but the audience want it to pass quickly so that they can watch the action in second half of the film.
+It is entertaining but the audiences want it to pass quickly so that they can watch the action in the second half of the film.
 Moreover, too many key characters have been introduced at the beginning and the story suddenly leaves them behind.
 This is a typical problem of scenic order and an experienced writer or editor could have suggested considerable changes.
 Additionally, the romance between the lead pair didn’t work well.
 Most of the minor characters in the first half are not interesting mainly because they don’t help the story progress.
 The comedy worked here and there.

 The second half begins on an interesting note.
-The role of Aravindha should have been like a guide but time and again she is projected like a burden.
+The role of Aravindha should have been like a guide but time and again she is projected as a burden.
 The documentary on factionism didn’t work and this concept is pretty bad.
-The timing of songs in second half is not good and seems forced.
+The timing of songs in the second half is not good and seems forced.
 However, the climax is satisfactory and syncs well with the message the film wanted to convey.

 Jr NTR has given his best like always and this is one of his best performances.
 The role requires a lot of subtlety and Jr NTR is convincing in every aspect of the narration.
-Pooja Hegde clearly ruined her part and someone else could have made the role standout.
+Pooja Hegde ruined her part and someone else could have made the role stand out.
 She overacts in some scenes and doesn’t act in some others.
 Additionally, the chemistry between Jr NTR and Pooja Hegde is one of the major flaws of the film.
 Jagapathy Babu is menacing as a factionist and his makeup gives an instant impression about his character.
 Nagababu has limited scope and he is good.
 Eesha Rebba played a minor supporting role which doesn’t offer much.
 Naveen Chandra is surprisingly good and his acting in some crucial scenes is superb.
 Sunil played a regular comic role which is not up to the expectations.